ordinaryzelig/snp-crackle-pop/README.md

 `refetch!` destroys existing objects and `fetch!`es again.
 Because the old document is destroyed, the _id is not currently preserved.

+Each show action should refetch if data is older than 0 days.

 # Limits

 ## SNP